SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## SelfBomber
-### Imposter camp
+### Team Impostor
 Press the self-destruct button.
 People around you and yourself will die. <br>
-Note that another imposter will also be selected as a target.
+Note that another Impostor will also be selected as a target.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|